ctroein89/ctroein89.github.io/baby.md

 For pajamas, bamboo rayon or bamboo viscose seems to be the best material for one-piece, double-zipper pajama.
 My research says that bamboo does a better job at keeping a baby comfortable in hot and cold.
 Patterned pajamas are better for checking a video baby monitor to see if they are breathing.
 Double-zipper is much easier to undo when you need to change a baby in the middle of the night, and you don't want to completely remove their pajamas first.

 I don't have a recommended brand at the moment.
 [Honest Baby Clothing](https://honestbabyclothing.com) was my preferred brand for cheap, soft, cotton bodysuits, but they are apparently stopping their online shop (or exiting the clothing business, or doing some other radical change, it's very unclear).

+When I was buying nice outfits, I was almost exclusively buying onesie dresses from [Posh Peanut](https://poshpeanut.com).
+The material is really nice, and my baby looks very cute in her dresses.
+The one downside to dresses is that it's harder to crawl in a dress.

+Old Navy seems to be the best place for seasonal outfits.
+The material is cheaper cotton and seasonal outfits will only be appropriate for a couple of months, but given that they'll grow grow the clothes soon enough anyway, the lower price seems to justify the fact that you'll probably not reuse these clothes for a 2nd baby.